 What is Low Blood Pressure?

 Low blood pressure, also known as hypotension, is a condition in which the force of the blood pushing against artery walls is lower than normal.
-Normal blood pressure ranges from 90/60 mmHG to 120/80 mmHG.
+Low blood pressure is characterized by a systolic (upper) blood pressure reading under 90 mmHg and/or a diastolic (lower) reading under 60 mmHg.

 In this article, we will discuss the types, symptoms, causes, medications, complications, and risk factors of low blood pressure.